-When opening the protective door or after actuating the emergency stop switch, the signal of the "energize" input of the Compax3M drive modules is interrupted via the Q3 output on the UE410-MU3T5 safety control.
-This triggers an immediate braking ramp on the drives.
-Then after the delay time set on the UE410-MU4T5 safety control, the STO function in the drives is triggered via the Q4 output.
-The servo drives are then in safe torqueless state.
+In the programmable Compax3 devices (T30, T40), this switch-off is realized with the MC_power function module.
+Then after the delay time set on the UE410-MU3T5 safety control, the STO function in the drives is triggered via the Q4 output.
+The servo drives are afterwards in safe torqueless state.
 The delay time must be set on the safety control so that the braking ramp in the drives has run off and the drives are at standstill when the delay time has elapsed.

-The described application example corresponds to the stop category 1 according to EN 60204-1.
-Together with the external safety switching device, the "Safe Stop 1" safety function can also be implemented.
+The application example described here corresponds to Stop Category 1 as defined by EN60204-1.
+Together with the external safety switching device, the "Safe Stop 1" safety function can be implemented.

 A Stop Category 0 in accordance with EN 60204-1 can be implemented, for example by setting the delay time on the safety switching device to 0.
-The Compax3M will then be turned off immediately in 2 channels and will not be able to generate any more torque.
+The Compax3M will then be turned off immediately in 2 channels and will therefore not be able to generate any more torque.
 Please take into consideration that the motor will not brake and a coasting down of the motor may result in hazards.
 If this is the case, the STO function in stop category 0 is not permitted.